Lally Segard: Honors, awards, death

 At the 30 year anniversary of the 1964 Espirito Santo Trophy, an engraved commemorative silver heart jewel, signed by 19 of the all-time greatest French female golfers, including Catherine Lacoste, Brigitte Varangot, Anne-Marie Palli and Patricia Meunier-Lebouc, was offered to Segard.

 In February 2015, Segard became one of seven women, invited as the first female honorary members of The Royal and Ancient Golf Club of St Andrews.
-The other six women were HRH Princess Anne, Dame Laura Davies, Renee Powell, Belle Robertson, Louise Suggs and Annika Sörenstam.
+The other six women were HRH The Princess Royal, Dame Laura Davies, Renee Powell, Belle Robertson, Louise Suggs and Annika Sörenstam.
 They joined the existing 15 male honorary members, whom included President George H. W. Bush, Peter Thomson CBE, Jack Nicklaus, Arnold Palmer and Gary Player.

 She was also an Honorary Member of her original home club Morfontaine, of Golf de Saint-Cloud and of Golf de Chantilly.

 She was an Honorary Member of the European Golf Association.

 She was Honorary President of The European Association of Golf Historians & Collectors, EAGHC.

 She received national recognition in France, awarded Officer of France's National Order of Merit and Commander of the Order of Sporting Merit.

 The French Senior Ladies' Championship is named the Lally Segard Trophy.

 Segard died at age 96 on 3 March 2018, in Paris, and her funeral ceremony was held on 13 March in the American Cathedral of Paris at Avenue Georges V.